rweinmiller/rweinmiller/README.md

 ### Hi there 👋
+Thanks for checking out my page!
+Besides talking to people about GitHub, these are some things I'm passionate about
+- Cooking up a meal or two
+- Going for a run with my dog Hugo
+- Learning about wine

+### Fun Fact:
+I can chop an onion blindfolded
 <!--
 **rweinmiller/rweinmiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.